 Mid-morning on Monday the 20th, Lil Buddy, sitting next to me, leans over and hugs me hard.
 Says, “you know what?
 I’m your best friend!”
 Is there anything else to say?
 I’d be happy with that.
 But besides this sweetness from the littlest there is the sweetness of summer.
 Watermelon.
 Ice cream.
 Iced coffee.
 Daylillies.
 Lightning bugs.
 An easiness wrapped into our days.
 Light longer.

-Mama Ann’s microwave recipe.
-Perfect every time!
-2 family sized tea bags 2 cups water in a 2 cup, glass, Pyrex measuring cup approx. one cup sugar lemon to taste 2.5 qt pitcher Remove tags from tea bags so the metal won’t spark in the microwave.
-The staples that hold the bag together at the top of the bag will be submerged in the water.
+Mama Ann’s sweet tea microwave recipe is perfect every time!
+Mama Ann’s Sweet Tea Recipe 2 family sized tea bags 2 cups water in a 2 cup, glass, Pyrex measuring cup approx. one cup sugar lemon to taste 2.5 qt pitcher Remove tags from tea bags so the metal won’t spark in the microwave.
+The staples that hold the bag together at the top of

 I’m making it a habit to publish at least one recipe from this red and white checked cookbook each week.
 Today, an updated post from the archives that tells the story of the Hodgepodge Cookbook… It’s a recipe book that spans a century.
 It’s a snapshot of celebrations past.
 In this cookbook my mother writes: “This is so good it’ll make you want to slap